JWNicholson/gameoflife-john-nicholson/README.md

 2. Any dead cell with 3 live neighbors becomes a live cell

-3.Any other live cells die in the next generation, and all other dead cells remain dead
+3. Any other live cells die in the next generation, and all other dead cells remain dead

 You can read more about it here. https://rb.gy/rceopt